ZijianF/KindaHot/ProjectDocument.md

 There are two parts of this section.
 Both of us have done some parts for this section
 * Zijian: The player's movement is based on a script combining with the unity Character Contoller object.
 (We found out it is not the most convinent way of implementing this).
 The Bullet Time (slow motion) feature was implemented by slowing down whole game's time scale and at the same time, gives the main character a little speed boost to emphasize the strength of the ability.
+* Yuxuan: The physics of bullets are controlled by individually attached monoscripts, where potential new features regarding bullet-blocking can be added, such as stoping the bullets competely, deflecting the bullets by applying forces or even turn the bullets back to where they come from.

 ## Animation and Visuals